noobshow/edd-2checkout/readme.txt

 ### Want More?
 Go Pro
-* Direct / On-site checkout style.
+* On-site checkout style.
-* iFrame checkout style
+* Fraud review support i.e only complete an order after it passes 2Checkout fraud review.
-* Support from a team of WordPress / WooCommerce experts.
+* Support from team of WordPress / WooCommerce experts.
 * **[Go Pro](https://omnipay.io/downloads/better-wepay-payment-gateway-for-woocommerce/)**

 ### Plugin you will like
 * **[OmniPay](https://omnipay.io)**: OmniPay is a payment gateway extension for WooCommerce and Easy Digital Downloads that bundles several payment providers such as Stripe, 2checkout, PayPal, Braintree, WePay, Authorize.Net together thus saving you money.